kumar-github/tutorial-resources/README.md

 ### Enabling Individual Endpoints

-If you want to enable individual endpoints, you can use the respective `management.endpoint.<ENDPOINT_ID>.enabled` property.
+To enable individual endpoints, you can use the respective `management.endpoint.<ENDPOINT_ID>.enabled` property.
 To enable the `shutdown` endpoint, use the `management.endpoint.shutdown.enabled` property as below.

 ~~~properties
 management.endpoint.shutdown.enabled=true